 Tallahassee-Leon County Civil Rights Heritage Walk

-During the Civil Rights Movement many demonstrations took place to protest segregation.
-The Tallahassee-Leon County Civil Rights Heritage Walk, which follows Jefferson Street, serves as a memorial for the activists that participated in these demonstrations.
-The sidewalk is made of terrazzano panels that feature bronze footsteps bearing the names of important individuals associated to the Civil Rights Movement in Tallahassee.
-The sidewalk is also illuminated at night for visitors.
+The Tallahassee-Leon County Civil Rights Heritage Walk, located along Jefferson Street, serves as a memorial for 58 civil rights activists.
+This location was the site of lunch counter sit-ins in the 1960s, which are also depicted in the Heritage Walk.
+The walk also memorializes the Tallahassee Bus Boycott-- the second-largest bus boycott in the US.
+The sidewalk is made of terrazzo panels that feature bronze footsteps bearing the names of important individuals associated with the Civil Rights Movement in Tallahassee.

 Backstory and Context